pyodide/pyodide/README.md

 - [Download a pre-built version](#download-a-pre-built-version) (the quickest way to get started)
 - [Build Pyodide from source](#building-from-source) (this method requires installing prerequistes and using `make`.
 Primarily for Linux users who want to experiment or contribute back to the project.)
-- [Use a Docker image](#using-docker) (recommended for Windows and macOS users and for Linux users who prefer Debian-based Docker image on Docker Hub with the dependencies already installed)
+- [Use a Docker image](#using-docker) (recommended for Windows and macOS users and for Linux users who prefer a Debian-based Docker image on Docker Hub with the dependencies already installed)